 Employees should also take particular care when carrying and storing their devices.
 It should also be possible to remotely wipe corporate data, including access credentials, from a BYOD device should it ever be stolen.

 Back-ups are vital for businesses of all sizes.
-Not only do they enable businesses to carry on their work should data be accidentally lost or corrupted, they can also provide protection against ransomware attacks.
+Not only do they enable businesses to carry on their work should data be accidentally lost or corrupted, but they can also protect against ransomware attacks.

 Once the compromised devices or networks are isolated and purged of the malware causing the attack, back-ups can be used to ensure minimal, if any, data loss.